Steal Big Steal Little: Reception

 The film received poor reviews from critics and was a box office failure.
 It holds a rating of 15% on Rotten Tomatoes.

 Production

 Steal Big Steal Little was filmed on location at Rancho San Julian, Santa Barbara County, California.

 Home formats

+In 2022 the film was rereleased for rent or to purchase online at Andrew Davis Films.

 After the film's theatrical release, HBO released the film onto VHS.
 In 2004, HBO released the film onto DVD.
 The DVD is now discontinued and as of March 29, 2010, neither HBO or Focus Features, the latter of which has begun to acquire some of Savoy's movies, has announced any plans to release a new DVD of the film.
 For these reasons, used copies of the original DVD have gone for as much as $35 online.